hang-up/buuk-docs/docs/usage-extending-renderer.md

 > **1) Install plugin**

+Ensure you are located in the root Bük folder, then run the following:

 `npm install #name-of-plugin# --save-dev`

 ---

 > **2) Reference plugin**

-In `src/js/bootstrap/renderer.js` is where we attach plugins to the renderer.
+Currently, plugins are added to the renderer in `src/js/bootstrap/renderer.js` .

 ```javascript
 md